Holsten20/Getting-and-cleaning-data/README.md

 The script normally runs for ~30 seconds, but the exact number depends on your system.

-For more information about run_analysis, refer to the CodeBook.md
+For more information about run_analysis.R script, refer to the CodeBook.md